 From ordering a pizza to buying a house, the Internet has made all kinds of everyday tasks faster, simpler, and more convenient than ever.
 At the same time, though, it’s also made it easier for opportunistic predators and con artists to take advantage of online vulnerabilities, spread misinformation, and cover their tracks.
-It’s enough to make anyone paranoid.
+Online loans are enough to make anyone paranoid.

 A little paranoia can be useful in helping you avoid scammers, but too much can rob you of opportunities to potentially make your life better.
 For example, in recent years the popularity of online loans in Canada and the US has grown exponentially, with many benefits making them preferable to traditional types of loans.
 But can online lenders be trusted?
 How can you ensure you get the financial assistance you need without exposing yourself to fraud, unnecessary debt, or identity theft?

 Online Lenders Vs. Traditional Lenders

 A key part in determining how trustworthy Internet-based online loans really are is in understanding the difference between online lenders and traditional lenders.
 Notably, while most traditional loans are funded by banks, that’s not always true for online lenders.
 Some do partner with banks, yes, but others receive funding from different sources.

 Many online lenders adopt a peer-to-peer finance model that directly connects borrowers with potential investors.
 The result is that online lenders cater to a wider range of borrowers.
 Instead of focusing solely on borrowers with pristine credit, as banks prefer to, some online lenders exist specifically to help those with poor credit.

 Additionally, while banks tend to offer a diverse array of financial services, online lenders typically opt to specialize in just one or two products.
 Last but not least, because online lenders rely on automation during the review and underwriting process, applying for an online loan is often faster and more efficient.